qdiv.plot.ordination_plots module

 tag (str, optional) – Column in meta or ‘index’ to annotate points.

-return_data (bool, default=False) – If True, return processed plotting data instead of the figure.
+return_data (bool, default=False) – If True, return only the ordination results dictionary.
+If False, return

 markers (list of str, optional) – Custom list of marker styles for groups.